ptmrio/phrasevault/README.md

 > **Save text once, insert anywhere.**

-PhraseVault is an easy-to-use **text expander** and **snippet manager** for Windows that organizes and inserts frequently used phrases, email templates, AI prompts, as well as text and code snippets.
+PhraseVault is an easy-to-use **text expander** and **snippet manager** for Windows and macOS that organizes and inserts frequently used phrases, email templates, AI prompts, as well as text and code snippets.
 Whether you're composing emails, writing code, or filling out forms, PhraseVault simplifies repetitive typing tasks and makes your workflow more efficient.

 **Try it free for 14 days**, then unlock lifetime access with a small one-time payment.